johnvoon/portfolio-website/README.md

 ### Contact Form Section

-I wanted to keep the contact form section simple.
+I wanted to keep the contact form section short and simple, especially on mobile devices.

 I really liked 24 Digital's design of not having labels on top of the input and instead using placeholders as labels.

-I liked the upwards floating label text when a user clicks the input fields, which is used a lot in material design.
+I also took some inspiration from Material Design, namely, the upwards floating label text when a user clicks the input fields.

 ![Floating Label Text](https://storage.googleapis.com/material-design/publish/material_v_11/assets/0B5ZSepuCX1xOSGx6cEE5TG9BOGM/label_floating.png)

-The hollow button which gets filled when hovered over provides a clean design which matches the form input fields.
+The hollow button which gets filled with colour when hovered over provides a clean design which matches the form input fields.

-I wanted these elements in my own contact form.
+These are the sorts of design elements I wanted and went on to implement in my own contact form.

 [Back to Top](#contents)
 ________________________________